Lower Back Muscle Strength (Kraus-Weber Test 5)

 This back muscle strength test assesses the strength of the lower back muscles.
 The test is part of the Kraus-Weber fitness test protocols, a series of six medical fitness test measures the strength and flexibility of key postural (core) muscles.

-- advantages: this is a very simple test to conduct, can be quickly performed and with minimal equipment.
+advantages: this is a very simple test to conduct, which can be performed quickly with minimal equipment.

-- comments: A modified scoring system scores the test from 0-10 depending on the number of seconds he holds the appropriate position.
+comments: A modified scoring system scores the test from 0-10 depending on the number of seconds the subject holds the appropriate position.

 - Upper back Kraus-Weber strength test — lift up the chest for 10 seconds while the feet are held down.